whiskyechobravo/kerko/docs/getting-started.md

     production use, this command is usually added to the crontab file for regular execution.

-    The `--debug` switch is optional.
-If you use it, some messages will give you an idea of the sync process' progress.
-If you omit it, the command will run silently unless there are warnings or errors.
+    The `--debug` switch is optional and causes additional messages to be displayed during the process.
+In general this option can be omitted, but it can be useful if you wish to get a better idea of what's happening.

     To list all commands provided by Kerko: